Chakrulo

-"Chakrulo" (ჩაკრულო, transliterated: chak'rulo) is a Georgian polyphonic choral folk song.
+Chakrulo (ჩაკრულო, transliterated: chak'rulo) is a Georgian polyphonic choral folk song.
 It is a three-part song from the region of Kakheti, dramatising preparations for a battle.
 It is characterised by two highly ornamented individual vocal parts over a choral foundation.

 When Georgian vocal polyphony was recognized by UNESCO, as an Intangible Heritage masterpiece in 2001, "Chakrulo" was cited as a prime example.
-"Chakrulo" was one of 29 musical compositions included on the Voyager Golden Records that were sent into space on Voyager 2 on 20 August 1977, and Voyager 1 on 5 September 1977.
+"Chakrulo" was one of 29 musical compositions included on the Voyager Golden Records that were sent into space appended to Voyager 2 on 20 August 1977, and Voyager 1 on 5 September 1977.